johnwilsoniv/FaceMirror/DISTRIBUTION.md

 **Note:** Intel Mac and Windows versions are not yet available.
 ARM64 version works on all Apple Silicon Macs.

 ### Installation
-1. Download the DMG file for your desired application
+1. Download SplitFace-v2.0.0.dmg
-2. Double-click the DMG to mount it
+2. Double-click to mount the DMG
-3. Drag the application to your Applications folder
+3. Drag the "SplitFace" folder to your Applications folder
+4. All three apps will be in /Applications/SplitFace/
-4. Launch from Applications
+5. Launch any app from /Applications/SplitFace/

 No Python installation required!
+All apps are self-contained.

 ### What's New in v2.0.0
 - OpenFace 3.0 integration